LaunchShop-Wii/admin-panel/readme.md

+> [!WARNING]
+> We will kick your ass if you leak this. no joke.
+You, silly ghetto weed smoker.

 # Admin Panel - Launchshop
 <em>Source code for the admin panel.
 You can view stats, manage <b>Public</b> user info (no, we're not going to store sensitive information here, we're not facebook.)</em>